Caring Community

 Beit R'fuah (House of Healing): Beth Am’s support group for those coping with mental health issues and the family and friends who help and sustain them.
 The group usually meets the second Wednesday of each month, starting with a potluck dinner followed by sharing and discussion among participants.
 (See our Mental Health Resource Listing.)
 Watch the film House of Healing to find out how Beit R'fuah supports individuals and families at Congregation Beth Am in Los Altos Hills, California.
 To support the film House of Healing, please visit betham.org/BRdonate.

-Chevra Kadisha (Holy Burial Society): Known in Hebrew as the Chevra Kadisha, the burial society gathers together soon after a person dies and takes on the holy mitzvah of ritually preparing the deceased for burial.
+Chevra Kadisha (Holy Burial Society): Known in Hebrew as the Chevra Kadisha, Beth Am's burial society gathers together soon after a person dies and takes on the holy mitzvah of ritually preparing the deceased for burial.
 The process known as Taharah includes washing, dressing and laying the body in the casket to be ready for burial.
 In addition, our Chevra Kadisha performs Shmirah, guarding the body until it is buried.
-See Recommended Resources for Those Who Are Grieving and a guide about the Chevra Kadisha Jewish Burial Society.
+We also are here to support mourners in our community.
+One specific way we do this is to deliver yartzheit candles to commemorate the first anniversary of a death.
+See Recommended Resources for Those Who Are Grieving and information about the history and role of the Chevra Kadisha.

 Mitzvah Meal Delivery: Congregant volunteers bring home-cooked meals to members who are dealing with illness, hospitalization or family stress.
 Contact: mitzvahmeals@betham.org